iMichka/homebrew-MacVTKITKPythonBottles/README.md

 ## Possible problems and Warnings

- - I did not try to use this ITK binaries to build a C++ app with it (feel free to contact me if you tried).
-So if you try to link against them on 10.8 or 10.9 this will not work as these were compiled under 10.7.
+ - I did not try to use this ITK binaries to build a C++ app with it.
+Just tell me if it does not work.
  - The WrapITK.pth file is manually created in /usr/local/lib/python2.7/site-packages.
 In fact ITK does not have the same folder structure as VTK.
 I will try to see if I can submit a patch for this as soon as possible.
 The problem here is that if you *brew uninstall insighttoolkit*, the WrapITK.pth will stay there ...
- - While tappting this repository you can get the following message :
+ - While tapping this repository you can get the following message :

    - Warning: Could not tap imichka/macvtkitkpythonbottles/insighttoolkit over homebrew/science/insighttoolkit
    - Warning: Could not tap imichka/macvtkitkpythonbottles/vtk over homebrew/science/vtk

    Don't worry thats normal, you can ignore it.

+## Future of this project

+There are some discussions going on to provide better support for python wrapping at kitware.
+This is only a temporary solution I provide so that we can still use ITK on OS 10.9, which leaves some time to fix the wrapping problem.